-What problem/aspiration to they fix?
+What problem/aspiration do they fix?
 This can seem almost the same answer, but it can bring new people into the frame.
 While you may not compete on what you offer, you may compete on being the priority for that business owner.

 Take a common aspiration for most businesses: "I want to grow my business".
 Many business consultants and support companies will assert they do this in vastly different ways, and if they know their stuff will make an impact on growth.

 The business owner, however, has to prioritise to match the time, money, and mental energy they have for implementing that change.
-So, you suddenly find yourself in competition from all those other 'growth experts'.
+So, you suddenly find yourself in competition with all those other 'growth experts'.

 Let's list a few to see the dilemma facing the busy business owner wanting to grow.
 I've no doubt you could add more to the list:

 How to use social to reach my clients